 When we bear witness to the tales of survival we honor life as a gift and we bear the burdens of people we don’t even know.

 Check in the Lost and Found

 I continue to work on my art project about missing and lost things.
 I have a long way to go on it.
 In the meantime, I continue to see pictures of people and pets on posts.
 How people we love end up on flyers nailed or taped to light poles and windows is beyond me.
-I want to put micro-chips in my children.

 I saw this flyer on Sunday in the window of the old Rainbow Records store.
 JaRay Wilson, 16, missing from Weatherford, Oklahoma.